kanchan-rihan/llm-sharding-demo/README.md

 # LLM Sharding Concept

-**A hands-on demo to learn the concept of sharding large language models (LLMs) using GPT-2 and FastAPI.**
+**A hands-on demo to learn the concept of sharding large language models (LLMs)**

-This repository demonstrates how to split a GPT-2 model into multiple “shards” and orchestrate token generation using a **coordinator**.
+This repository demonstrates how to split a Tiny GPT-2 model into multiple “shards” and orchestrate token generation using a **coordinator**.
 The goal is educational: to help you understand model sharding and distributed inference in a simple setup.

 ---

 ## 🏗️ Overview

-We split the GPT-2 model into two shards:
+We split the Tiny GPT-2 model into two shards:

 - **Shard A** – the “prep chef”: handles embeddings and early transformer blocks.
 - **Shard B** – the “finishing chef”: handles the remaining transformer blocks and produces final logits.